China–United States relations: Second Trump administration (2025–present)

 Following his second election victory as President of the United States in November 2024, Donald Trump nominated Florida Senator Marco Rubio as Secretary of State and Representative Mike Waltz as National Security Advisor in his second administration.
 According to Neil Thomas, a fellow in Chinese politics at the Asia Society Policy Institute's Center for China Analysis, the selection of Rubio and Waltz—both known as hardliners on China—signals that Trump's foreign policy will prioritize China above all else.
 Just before Trump's second inauguration in January 2025, Vice President JD Vance and ally Elon Musk each held separate meetings with China's vice president Han Zheng, who was in Washington attending the event as China's paramount leader Xi Jinping's special representative.
 Han's presence at the capitol was seen by commentators as representative of Xi's interest in strengthening the two countries' relationship under Trump's tenure.

-In March 2025, Beijing denounced G7 statements accusing it of destabilizing maritime security, highlighting ongoing diplomatic friction.

-On 23 March 2025, Chinese Premier Li Qiang met with U.S. Senator Steve Daines, a Trump ally, in Beijing.
+In March 2025, China denounced G7 statements accusing it of destabilizing maritime security, highlighting ongoing diplomatic friction.
+On 23 March 2025, Chinese Premier Li Qiang met with US Senator Steve Daines, a Trump ally, in Beijing.
 Li emphasized the need for dialogue over confrontation, while Daines carried Trump's "America First" agenda, particularly on trade and fentanyl issues.
-The U.S. imposed 20% tariffs on Chinese imports, prompting Beijing to retaliate with 15% duties on American farm goods.
-China maintained that economic cooperation was vital and opposed U.S. pressure over fentanyl controls.
+The US imposed 20% tariffs on Chinese imports, prompting Beijing to retaliate with 15% duties on American farm goods.
+China maintained that economic cooperation was vital and opposed US pressure over fentanyl controls.

 Trump blamed China for the opioid crisis in the United States.
 He said the tariffs are intended to pressure China to do more to stop the flow of fentanyl into the US.
 Opioids, predominantly fentanyl, have killed over 500,000 Americans since 2012.

-On 18 April 2025, the U.S. State Department accused China's Chang Guang Satellite Technology of providing satellite imagery to Iran-backed Houthi forces, allegedly aiding attacks on U.S. and international vessels in the Red Sea.
-Officials described the support as ongoing and "unacceptable", despite prior U.S. diplomatic engagement with Beijing.
+On 18 April 2025, the US State Department accused China's Chang Guang Satellite Technology of providing satellite imagery to Iran-backed Houthi forces, allegedly aiding attacks on US and international vessels in the Red Sea.
+Officials described the support as ongoing and "unacceptable", despite prior US diplomatic engagement with Beijing.

-Under the directive published by the U.S. State Department in 2025, the Chinese leader should be referred to as "General Secretary of the Chinese Communist Party", rather than "President of China" reflecting the supremacy of the party over the state.
+Under the directive published by the US State Department in 2025, the Chinese leader should be referred to as "General Secretary of the Chinese Communist Party", rather than "President of China" reflecting the supremacy of the party over the state.

-In June 2025, a majority of U.S. senators supported secondary sanctions against Russia over Vladimir Putin's unwillingness to agree to a ceasefire in Ukraine, which would impose 500% tariffs on countries that buy Russian oil, natural gas, uranium and other exports.
+In June 2025, a majority of US senators supported secondary sanctions against Russia over Vladimir Putin's unwillingness to agree to a ceasefire in Ukraine, which would impose 500% tariffs on countries that buy Russian oil, natural gas, uranium and other exports.
 China is one of the major consumers of Russian energy.